-PLOS ONE reviewers are asked to complete a structured reviewer form which aims to help reviewers focus on the PLOS ONE publication criteria and improve the efficiency of the peer review process.
+PLOS ONE employs a structured reviewer form to help reviewers focus on our publication criteria and improve the efficiency of peer review.

-This section also includes two optional questions about whether the submission should be highlighted on the PLOS ONE webpage.
+This section also includes an optional question about whether the submission should be highlighted on the PLOS ONE webpage.
 These questions are part of our effort to develop tools like article-level metrics to highlight specific content.
 These answers will not play any role in the editorial decision-making process and will not be shared with the authors.